 - Some specific diseases have been linked to specific air contaminants or indoor environments, like asthma with damp indoor environments.

-Often, physical mould growth is a big indicator that something is not quite right.
-Whilst mould is a natural organism, it can be toxic to your health if indoors and in sufficient quantities.
+Mould growth you can physically see, often is a big indicator that something is not quite right.
+Whilst mould is a natural organism, it can be toxic to your health if it is found indoors and in sufficient quantities.

 Mould simply needs moisture, low ventilation and organic matter on which to grow.
 You can begin to see how it becomes an issue for many people.